 We help clients who need Green Cards and long-term visas to live, work, do business or study in the United States.
 If you don’t qualify for a Green Card, you can apply for a long-term temporary visa based on your employment, business or student status.
 Long-term visas are considered non-immigrant visas and do not automatically lead to a Green Card.

-Contact us to discuss how we can help you with your immigration challenges.
+Contact us to discuss how we can help you get a long-term visa to live, work, do business or study in the United States.
 We’re based in Washington, DC but serve clients throughout the country and internationally.

 A long-term work visa normally requires a job offer by a US employer who has to file a petition for approval by the US Citizenship and Immigration Service.
 Some temporary work visas may also require a Labor Certificate from the US Department of Labor.
 A long-term business visa often requires an investment and the creation of jobs in the US.